evan0708/CS542_minichess/README.md

 * `zmq`

 ##license
-please refer to the appropriate file within this repository.
+please refer to the appropriate file within this repository.# CS542_minichess